postmanlabs/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

 For Windows, if you see an installation error in Postman, close Chrome and retry before repeating the installation process.

-If the aforementioned troubleshooting steps do not fix the problem, you may need to remove all of Interceptor's dependencies (i.e the manifest file, Interceptor Bridge, and for Windows users, the registry key).
+If the aforementioned troubleshooting steps do not fix the problem, you may need to remove all of Interceptor's dependencies (i.e the manifest file, Interceptor,and for Windows users, the registry key).
 To do so, open Postman and navigate to **View** > **Developer** > **Show DevTools (Current View)**.
-Enter `pm.interceptorInstaller.reset()` to remove all present Interceptor dependencies.
+Enter interceptorInstaller.reset()` to remove all present Interceptor dependencies.
 You can then [continue installation from step 3](#installing-interceptor).

 > If any dependencies cannot be removed due to permission issues, you’ll be prompted to delete them manually.